 Spike Aerospace has been very quiet over the past few years regarding our efforts to reintroduce supersonic flight.
 Rather than issue numerous press releases, we have been focused internally and on building the full business and engineering case for a next generation supersonic aircraft.
 One that is quiet, efficient and safe.
 Starting in early 2024, we will be a bit more public about our efforts and achievements.

-CEO Max Kachoria has 40 years of experience including stints at NASA, GE, entrepreneurial ventures, investment banking and aerospace consulting and investing.
+CEO Vik Kachoria has 40 years of experience including stints at NASA, GE, entrepreneurial ventures, investment banking and aerospace consulting and investing.

 NASA X-59 QueSST NASA selected Lockheed Martin in 2016 to design and build a supersonic test aircraft that would demonstrate how its aerodynamic design would have a low-boom (soft thud) sound when flying overhead at supersonic speeds.
 NASA and the FAA want to determine the level and characteristics of sonic boom and how they impact communities.